 (12) FINANCIAL RESULTS:

-The operating financial results of the Company for the year 2003-2004 as compared do previous year are summarized hereunder:
+The operating financial results of the Company for the year 2003-2004 as compared to the previous year are summarized hereunder:

 (13) APPROPRIATION OF PROFIT:

-Considering the need for growing expansion and diversification of operations, increasing cost of external sources of funds, the Board of Directors have proposed and recommended for appropriation as follows:
+You should mention appropriation of profit in the annual report template.
+Considering the need for growing expansion and diversification of operations, and the increasing cost of external sources of funds, the Board of Directors has proposed and recommended appropriation as follows:

 |A||Un-appropriated Profit from previous||479,082,130|